secusu/web-app/README.md

 ## Contributing

-Please refer to [CONTRIBUTING.md](https://github.com/secusu/web-app/blob/master/CONTRIBUTING.md) for information on how to contribute to Sёcu and its related projects.
+Please refer to [CONTRIBUTING.md](https://github.com/secusu/web-app/blob/master/CONTRIBUTING.md) for information on how to contribute to SËCU and its related projects.

 ## License

-The Sёcu web application is an open-sourced software licensed under the [MIT](https://opensource.org/licenses/MIT).
+The SËCU web application is an open-sourced software licensed under the [MIT](https://opensource.org/licenses/MIT).